cstorey/blogue/posts/2019-08-18-safety-in-programming.md

 ---

-Okay, I see what you mean, although I think it'd be interesting to find out which parts of this are deliberate choice, and which have emerged accidentally over time.

-To my mind, the biggest value in having local customs around service layout is to lower the cost of change, in the sense that people will know where to look for a certain kind of behaviour, thus reducing the amount of time spent sifting through the code.
+To my mind, the biggest value in having local customs around service layout is to lower the cost of change.

+Let's say we have a component that listens for events from others.
+In that case, you might have a habit of putting those listeners into a file named `listener.rs`.
+If this becomes a habit, you will know to look at the listener file, instead of needing to search for it.

+When we write a service then change it rarely afterwards, this habit can be very useful.
+If you are unfamiliar with a section of the codebase, these kinds of affordances can make life easier.
+This results in less time sifting through code, and so makes it easier to change.

-Another good way to lower the cost of change is to have modules that have well-defined contracts, and provide more value than just being a facade (John Ousterhout talks about how modules should be deep).
-And ideally, each module should be able to fulfil that contract while minimising the details that the caller needs to know about.
+ Another way to lower the cost of change is to have clear roles for each module within it.
+(And these roles themselves can follow clear patterns).
+Even them, these roles serve to hide some detail from the rest of the system.

-In this case, the contract for the `dao.IncrementCounterThing()` is “*Assuming that the caller holds a given lock*, we return a unique monotonic integer”.
-The “assuming” clause there represents some detail that the *caller* needs to know for the called function to do it's job correctly.

-If we consider in terms of people, then it's like having a machine (eg: mechanical saw) where a the person working the machine feeds the work pieces past the saw. *But*, they also rely on whoever passed that work to them to ensure that the safety guards are in place.
-Also, to extend the metaphor, the person working the machine doesn't have an easy way to check that the safety features *are actually in place*, so is entirely reliant on the requestor.
+A good interface means that a caller express precise intent, and let someone else worry about  the details.
+For example, the rust postgres library lets you can ask questions and get data back.
+Without it, you'd need to know exactly how to format queries, and parameters in the way the database understands, and then parse the replies.

+A good interface will also make clear what it depends on.
+Let's say some people in an office want to number documents.
+We can keep a logbook with the last number used.
+We can read the previous value we gave out, write down the next number, and use that for our document.

+If lots of people want to number documents at the same time, then we encounter a problem.
+What if two people read then write the same numbers, and have the same number for their documents?
+People shouldn't make this mistake, as they'll notice that someone else is holding the book, and won't race to write in it before the other has finished.
+Some people describe this as “common sense”.

+Computers don't have common sense.
+This is why we need to spell everything out to them in exacting detail.
+If they have read the last document number, they won't know to check no-one else has changed it when they write down the new number, either.

+So, in a distributed system we can use a centralised lock service to solve this problem.
+With this, the computer will take the lock, update the number and release the lock.
+Even then, if the new number routine does not know anything about the lock mechanism, it's still possible to make the same mistake.
+A programmer might forget that they need to take the lock to call the new number routine, for example.

+So, we have ways to solve this.
+One is we make the new number routine manage the lock itself.
+This is fine as long as it controls everything itself, but once we have other routines that use locks involved, then things get more complicated.
+This is okay if the lock for the new number is only for that new number.
+But if we share it with other routines, we risk problems like deadlocks.

+Another solution is to inform the new number routine that we hold the lock, and have the routine fail if we do not.
+For example, the lock server may provide a token the routine can verify. (https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html).

+The logical conclusion to this is in the rust standard library.
+The `Mutex<T>` type holds a value of some type T, and will only permit access via a guard that guarantees we hold the lock.

 A big part of designing safe systems is understanding how things go right over the long term.
-A big part of this is to ensure that it's easy to do the right thing safely, and *really hard* to do do things unsafely.
+A big part of this is to ensure that it's easy to do the safe thing, and *very hard* to do something unsafe.

-Now, with our metaphor it might well be that they have a habit of having the one person manage safety for the person working the machine, but it does however that the workers are exposed to risks that could otherwise be avoided.

-Likewise, in our case, the risk isn't a threat to life and limb, but one of confusion–eg: if we allocate the same external ID to two requests, we may think we've fulfilled both, and not provide information that's legally mandated, resulting in an incident.
-It's not likely in the short term, but most accidents in complex systems arise out of multiple things going wrong.
-Having spent a long time dealing with systems other folks have designed, I'm really very keen to make it easy for folks working with this down the line to do things safely.

-(There's also a lot to be said about how we think about domain-specific logic vs. logic mandated by the technologies, but that's one for another day)

-Hopefully, if nothing else, this helps elucidate where i'm coming from.
+The example of numbering documents is quite a low stakes task.
+In a bank though, we need to number payment cards, so we know whose account to charge.
+Having two cards with the same card number may mean one person can spend another's money.
+This is obviously bad for the customer, and leaves the bank liable for the mistake.

+Now, these may seem like mistakes that are simple to avoid, but in complex systems, things go wrong all the time (https://how.complexsystems.fail).
+So it's wise to design assuming that failures will happen.
+For example, a tired, or rushed developer may not know to hold a lock while calling the new number routine.
+Having the routine fail in that case will mean that at they discover their mistake quickly.